Prakti/dredd/README.md

 If the validations on field-level failed the `Dredd.Dataset` will contain `Dredd.MapErrors`.
 The keys in that map are the fieldnames of the invalid fields.
-The values in the map can be `Dredd.SingleError`, `Dredd.ListErrors` or `Dredd.MapErrors` depending on the valdiator of that field.
+The values in the map can be `Dredd.SingleError`, `Dredd.ListErrors` or `Dredd.MapErrors` depending on the validator of that field.

 This distinction is meant to help with parsing the errors of nested validations.